Ozone disinfection is safer than chlorine or bromine, because it degrades into pure oxygen without producing harmful byproducts.

 Ozone disinfection protects your ice bath

 The most powerful and safe disinfecting agent available for water treatment systems is ozone -- more powerful than chlorine and bromine, and safer because it consists only of pure oxygen.
 Ozone is a chemical rearrangement of O2, the usual form of oxygen in the atmosphere, into a less stable, more powerful combination of three oxygen atoms, O3.
 The third oxygen atom is what makes ozone such a strong oxidizing agent.
 It is the oxidizing power of ozone that destroys pathogenic bacteria and viruses, and cleans the water by attacking other organic compounds like algae, and old skin cells.
 Ozone even destroys pollutants like benzene, toluene, xylenes (BTX), methyltertbutylether (MTBE), and volatile organochlorinated compounds.
 It even destroys the deadly ebola virus (Davies 2015).

 In short, ozone is terrific for cleaning water, which is why it is used in the most advanced drinking water treatment plants in the world.

-However, Morozko doesn't want chlorine, because it smells awful, it's poisonous, and it isn't good for bathers, or compatible with the other materials in the tub.
+That's why hotel pools and gym hot tubs always smell so bad of chlorine.
+However, Morozko doesn't want chlorine, because it's poisonous, and isn't compatible with the other materials in the tub.
 Morozko wants ozone, because ozone is the best for cold water.

 Some hot tubs and swimming pools will use ozone, too.
-In fact, the equipment that we install in the Filtered Forge was originally designed for hot tubs, spas, and swimming pools.
-We've done little more than adapt it for ice baths.
+In fact, the equipment that we install in the Morozko Forge was originally designed for hot tubs, spas, and swimming pools.
+We've done little more than test it and adapt it for ice baths.

 And it turns out that the cold makes a big difference.